andmos/Coffee/AeroPress.md

 ### Intro
 The Aeropress can never make _true espresso_, since that requires a pressure of 9 bar.
 But it can come pretty close.
 This method is used to create a concentrate that can be used for other coffee drinks, or as is.
+Espresso beans tastes best.

 Always use clean water.
 Remember to moisten the filters.